alevani/ant_war_simulation/REPORT.md

 - Preprocessing is a very nice and easy library that one can use on top of vanilla JS
 - Light and Web based language (easy to deploy, test and maintain)
 - Powerful, even for math based simulation
-- Mid for calculation
+- Mid for calculati

-## 4.2 Possible collective behaviour that can be implemented

-I must explain why it makes sense to implement env changes.
-The way the ants interact with everything actually depends on it.

-**to simulate https://ccl.northwestern.edu/netlogo/ but not building**

-To include in it

-"From what we been discussing in the "ant" section "...

-- Passing day
-- Being able to pause it and to click on any entity to get its details??
-- Nomadic and stationary phase of an army ant colony
-- Include heat and night/day period?
-- Include small difference in terrain height?
-- Include seasons?
-- Operating cost of task
-- Task allocation
-- Lots and lots more :electric_plug:
-- We could imagine to have an excitement of pixel in a nest, close to a queen, expressing which pheormone is currently being diffused.
-(Juste une diffusion colorée de pixel aux alentours de la reine). -> when the queen influence workers with its pheromones

-should we have no nest in start and workers have to create it by gathering dirt (can look back at the simple rule to building structure from the article).

-In the Pharaoh wikipedia page, they say that around  8 am scout go search for food, this should somehow be included in the brain of the ant.
-So that the simulation would look even more accurate.
-(Like in the night time nothing much appears, and then suddenly when sun appears, scout go search for food).

-**A lot of the "to include in" are not specifically cited above, look at the object for more**

 # 5. Robot simulation

 This section is about describing and defining a limited set of collective behaviours which can be taken from ants and transposed to real life robot condition and environment.
-We will go through the definition of swarm in robotic and describe what are the requirements and limitations to implement such behaviours in real life.
+This set of collective behaviour is purely arbitrary and can always be disregarded.
+We will also go through the definition of swarm in robotic and describe what are the requirements and limitations to implement such behaviours in real life. [^46]

 Swarm robotic is the art of collectively run a lot of robots to solve problems by forming complex structures and behaviors such as the one observed in nature.
 They are scalable systems made of simple, often homogeneous agents.
 As in ant or bee colonies, swarm robotic does not have any main control unit, meaning that each agent knows what to do and where to go by communicating with nearby individual.